Valvular Heart Disease in Dissection of the Ascendant Aorta and Abdominal Aortic Aneurysm

 Case history:

-In March 2008 diagnosis of mitral valve prolapse with flail of the posterior flap and severe failure; modest aortic root and ascending aorta dilatation; patent foramen ovale
+In March 2008 diagnosis of mitral valve prolapse with flail of the posterior flap and severe failure; modest aortic root and ascending aorta dilatation; patent foramen ovale.

 A cardiac surgery visit was, therefore, performed that gave indication for a mitral valve defect repair surgery and for an aortic valve and ascending aorta replacement.
 In expectation of the cardiac surgery operation fixed on June, 2008, the patient underwent, on 05/2008, a cardiac catheterism and coronarography that gave evidence of “severe mitral failure (3+/4); bulbar and ascendant aorta moderately dilated: bulbar 44 mm, sinotubular junction 39 mm, tubular 47 mm; EF (ejection fraction) 60%; no alterations of the regional kinetic.
 AD (anterior descendant) slight ostial stenosis 20%, 40% at I and II segment; CX (circumflex branch) with slight irregularities; atheromasic dominant right coronary artery (DRCA); at the abdominal aorthography evidence of abdominal ascending aorta dilatation (32 mm), diffuse atheromatosis and moderate tortuosity on the aorto-bisiliac axis”.